 Child Safety Laws

-Children, because of their young age and limited physical capability are helpless in most situations.
+Children, because of their young age and limited physical capability, are helpless in most situations.
 Even with the best intention and care of their parents and relatives, accidents still happen.
 Unfortunately, we cannot deny the fact that some caregivers and adults are not safety conscious in caring for children.
 Some of the most tragic accidents involving children could have been avoided if parents and caregivers committed to observing safety measures at home and on the road.
 Through the help of legislators and parents on behalf of child safety, there are some laws that put children’s safety first.
-Here are some of these laws:
+Our Utah child injury attorney has listed some of these laws:

 Utah’s Child Restraint Law